Celebrating 20 years of New Music at Carolina

 Southern Exposure was awarded a 2007 Chamber Music America / ASCAP Award for Adventurous Programming in its 2005-2006 season.

 These free concerts are often standing room only and early arrival is suggested for seating.
-For a donation of $100 or more, patrons may reserve one seat for the entire Southern Exposure season.
+For a donation of $100 or more, you can reserve one seat for the entire Southern Exposure season.
 Series donors still must purchase seats additionally to attend Kronos, but they will be able to sit in a reserved section near the front.
 Donate online.